AyushVerma2/squid-java/README.md

  OceanAPI oceanAPI = OceanAPI.getInstance(config);
 ```

-Remember that TypeSafe Config allows you to overwrite the values using Environment Variables or arguments passed to the JVM
+Remember that TypeSafe Config allows you to overwrite the values using Environment Variables or arguments passed to the JVM.

 If you want to use Java's Properties, you just need to create a Properties Object with the same properties of the application.conf.
 You can read this Properties from a properties file, or define the values of these properties in your code